- Though it used to be frowned upon, manager feedback (or “upward feedback”) is the status quo for high-performing teams.

-Offering feedback to your own manager might be anxiety-inducing at first.
+Offering honest feedback to your own boss might be scary at first.
 It’s not an easy (or even totally natural) thing to do.

-But, that doesn’t change the fact that it’s an important process for improving your working relationship, your team, and even your entire company.
+But that doesn’t change the fact that it’s an important process for improving your working relationship, your team, and even your company culture.

-So, take a deep breath, put these tips into action, and strategically offer your manager some of those insights you would’ve otherwise silenced.
+So, take a deep breath, put these tips into action, and schedule a feedback session with your manager to share some of those insights you would’ve otherwise silenced.
 Trust us — you’ll all be better off for it.

 Get stories like this in your inbox